muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 ## How to use

-Just use the pointer or a reference`&` of a used object in the parent class.This refernce refers to the used class object.`Reference or alias &` actually have a value and address both same as the refered class.When the `reference` then it does'nt mean that the actual class alos detroys, only this refernce varaible having address of refered class destroys.
+Just use the pointer or a reference`&` of a used object or a pointer `*` address of the used object.This refernce refers to the used class object in the parent class.`Reference or alias &` actually have a just differnet name of the original object actually we are using the same address value.When the `reference` then it does'nt mean that the actual class also detroys, only this refernce varaible having address of refered class destroys.And in pointer pass the adress of the aggregated object .used its address and play with it.

   <p align="center">
     <img src="/Some%20extra%20concepts/codeSnaps/aggregation.png" style="height: 70vh; padding-left: 0vh;">
  </p>

-## Example Class
+## Aggregation by `refernce & `

 ```cpp
 #include <iostream>